briansimiyuj/doctor-appointment-app/README.md

             c.
 Fall back to schedule context data if needed
             d.
 Ensure component works with partial or missing data

+        19. Implement time slot selection logic
+          a.
+Create a state for selectedTime and initialize it to: if initialTime is available, new Date(initialTime) else null
+          b.
+Create a state for isTimePickerVisible and initialize it to false
+          c.
+Set selectedTime with newTime if available when newTime changes
+          d.
+Set newTime with selectedTime if available when selectedTime changes

       #### Date Picker Content